⚠️ Field Name Migration Notice (Jan 2026)

 Fields:

-endpoint(string, REQUIRED): OASF repository URL (standard:"https://github.com/agntcy/oasf/")version(string, REQUIRED): OASF taxonomy version (standard:"v0.8.0")skills(array, REQUIRED): OASF skill slugs (at least one ofskillsordomainsrequired)domains(array, REQUIRED): OASF domain slugs (at least one ofskillsordomainsrequired)
+endpoint(string, REQUIRED): OASF repository URL (standard:"https://github.com/agntcy/oasf/")version(string, REQUIRED): OASF taxonomy version in semver format (e.g.,"0.8.0"or"v0.8.0")skills(array, REQUIRED): OASF skill slugs (at least one ofskillsordomainsrequired)domains(array, REQUIRED): OASF domain slugs (at least one ofskillsordomainsrequired)

 Skill Taxonomy: